InternetRamen/data-web-app-jam/README.md

 First, add your **Firebase code snippet** from before to the script tag.

 Then, import these Firebase functions.
 This lets us use pre-written functions in our code.
-Specifically, we want to use `getAuth` to load the authentication, `signInWithPopup` to prompt the user with a popup to login, and `GoogleAuthProvider` to tell Firebase that we want to use Google.
+Specifically, we want to use `getAuth` to load the authentication, `signInWithPopup` to prompt the user with a popup to log in, and `GoogleAuthProvider` to tell Firebase that we want to use Google.

 ```js
 import {